Online Learning Opportunities

 Online Learning Notice:

 Parents/guardians have been given the option to have their student participate in online instruction.
 Disclosure of student information in person or online is protected by the Family Educational Rights and Privacy Act (FERPA).
 The written consent of a parent or eligible student (18 years old or older) is required before personally identifiable information contained therein may be disclosed.
-Due to the changing nature of the pandemic, there is the potential for future Forsyth County Schools (FCS) and/ or statewide virtual learning days.
+There is the potential for future Forsyth County Schools (FCS) and/or statewide virtual learning days.
 When your student is participating in online learning, our staff members would like to continue meeting with their classes using a live group feed online platform.
 This platform would allow students to participate in group lessons as well as to turn off their cameras and microphones when they choose to do so for privacy.
 FCS staff will continue to support and provide educational access to all students.
 FCS staff have been advised not to disclose any students’ specific program or disability information, and all live group sessions will be general in nature and focused on educational instruction.
-The online learning consent listed on the next page will let the school system know if your student is able to participate in live online learning sessions.